 Throughout Grand Circus’ six years, we’ve had students from a range of backgrounds join coding bootcamps.
-One profession that consistency does well in our programs is teachers.
+One profession that consistently does well in our programs is teachers.
 These individuals come to us with a growth mindset, adaptability, excitement and passion for tech, and readiness to help others in their cohort.

 Spencer is a great example of such success.
 He’s such an avid learner, he’s even taken two coding bootcamps to continue advancing his skills – even after he found employment in tech!
 Spencer is now a Software Engineer at Ford Motor Company and continues to remain involved in the Grand Circus community.
 He’s taught several of our free and weekend workshops – helping others begin their journeys into tech.